Delta Financial Corporation

 Delta Funding Corporation (abbreviated to DFC) was a specialty consumer finance company that originated, securitized and sold non-conforming mortgage loans.

 History

 DFC was incorporated in 1996 as a Delaware corporation.
-DFC was a sub-prime lender focused on lending to individuals who generally do not satisfy the credit, documentation or other underwriting standards set by more traditional sources of mortgage credit, including those entities that make loans in compliance with the conforming lending guidelines of Fannie Mae and Freddie Mac.
+It was a sub-prime lender focused on lending to individuals who generally did not satisfy the credit, documentation or other underwriting standards set by more traditional sources of mortgage credit, including entities that issued loans in compliance with the conforming lending guidelines of Fannie Mae and Freddie Mac.
 In 2006, DFC originated $4.0 billion of loans; in 2005 it originated $3.8 billion.
-A substantial amount of these loans were obtained through telemarketing.
+A substantial amount of these loans were sourced through telemarketing.

 Bankruptcy

 On December 17, 2007, DFC and its operating subsidiaries Delta Funding Corporation, Renaissance Mortgage Acceptance Corporation and Renaissance REIT Investment Corporation, filed voluntary petitions for relief under Chapter 11 of the U.S. Bankruptcy Code with the United States Bankruptcy Court for the District of Delaware.
 On December 20, 2007 DFC announced that it would be delisted from NASDAQ by December 28, 2007.